 University of Maryland, M.S., Clinical Research, 2008

 Dr. Chen is an adult infectious disease physician-scientist with a specific interest in clinical vaccinology.
-He is Chief of the Adult Clinical Studies section within the Center for Vaccine Development and Director of the UMB Travel Medicine Practice.
+He is Chief of the Adult Clinical Studies section within the Center for Vaccine Development and Global Health and Director of the UMB Travel Medicine Practice.
 His research is concentrated on two areas of global health importance.
 First, he is devoted to developing vaccines for enteric pathogens, infectious diseases chiefly of resource poor and economically disadvantaged countries and populations.
 Second, he is interested in developing improved vaccines for the elderly, a rapidly growing segment of the global population which is susceptible to many infections and a special population that generally responds poorly to vaccination.

 Dr. Chen is active investigator within the NIAID-supported Vaccine and Treatment Evaluation Unit (VTEU), composed of 10 academic centers throughout the U.S., and was the principal investigator of the NIAID-supported Food and Waterborne Diseases Integrated Research Network Clinical Research Unit (FWD IRN CRU).
 He has been a PI on vaccine trials for: influenza viruses (Seasonal, Pandemic 2009 H1N1, Avian H5N1, and Avian H7N9 influenza), agents of bioterror (Tularemia, Smallpox, and Staphylococcal enterotoxin B), and enteric pathogens (typhoid, cholera and enterotoxigenic E. coli).
 He also develops and conducts human experimental challenge studies, closely monitored infections with well-characterized pathogens, to gain new insights into pathogenesis, the immune response, or early efficacy of candidate vaccines or therapeutics.
 He holds FDA INDs for wild-type V. cholerae and enterotoxigenic E. coli (ETEC) challenges.
 With funding from the Bill & Melinda Gates Foundation, Dr. Chen is working with a Shigella challenge model and he worked on the development of a challenge model for Cryptosporidium hominis; with funding from PATH (an international nonprofit organization, Program for Appropriate Technology in Health) he worked on a challenge model for heat-stable enterotoxin (ST)-only expressing ETEC.